Codebreaker Research Study

 We have taken our KS2 processes and created a new solution that is specifically suited to KS3.
 It is called Codebreaker and has all our prior research built into it.

 The core of the phonics is taught through a behavioural phonics approach (i.e. practice-based), rather than the conventional, theoretical phonics approach (i.e. rules-based).
-This is facilitated by our trainertext system, which we are updating for older learners.

 Daily Routine

-Each intervention will take around 30 minutes and there are 120 sessions.
+Each intervention will take around 15 minutes.

 How to Register Interest

-We are starting this research study in October and we are just collecting indications of interest now.
+We are starting this research study in November and we are just collecting indications of interest now.

 If you have any questions, just reply to this email or call us on 01865 632965.